 The company's Isle of Man-based data center may not be the most convenient place to colocate your server, but it does provide reliable power, high security, and support to handle reboots, upgrades, backups, restores and other essential maintenance tasks.

 As a surprise green bonus, a carbon offsetting scheme means Netcetera's data center is 100% carbon-neutral.

 Colocation prices start at just £35 per month for a single server with 1U to 5U and 0.5 amp power.
-Connectivity is relatively basic – just 500GB per month on a 100Mbps port – but you do get 5 IP addresses, setup is free, and, in a very generous move, there's unlimited Remote Hands support.
+Network uplink is 1Gbps with 500GB bandwidth – you also get 5 IP addresses, setup is free, and, in a very generous move, there's unlimited Remote Hands support.

 Netcetera also offers quarter, half and full rack plans priced from £300, £500 and £900 per month.
 Bandwidth is a chargeable extra, but this does allow you to define more precisely what you'll need, a flexible approach which could save you money overall.

-Founded in 2005, Netwise Hosting is an experienced provider with its own data center in central London, and partner centres in Docklands, Manchester, Paris, Milan, Amsterdam and Stockholm.
+Founded in 2005, Netwise Hosting is an experienced provider with its own data center in central London, and partner centres in Docklands.

 Colocation plans start at just £49 a month.
 This only gets you a minimal 1U of space, 0.5 amps conditioned power and a single IP address, but your data transfer allowance is reasonable at a monthly 1TB.